SaHHiiLL/JClash/README.md

 ## What's the difference?

 JClash provides dynamic key handling based on your Ip.
-JClash removes the need for you to create a token and link it to your IP, this allows you to focus carelessly run your application withotu having to create a new key everytime your system changes Ip.
+JClash removes the need for you to create a token and link it to your IP, this allows you to focus carelessly run your application without having to create a new key everytime your system changes Ip.

 ## Requirements